'Horrified': Woman only learnt belly button was gone when bandages were removed a week after surgery

 She told her doctor she was horrified to find out she had no belly button, and was devastated about the way her body looked.

-"To assume that I'd be ok with not being told about my navel being removed is totally wrong in my opinion," the woman said in her complaint.
+"To assume that I'd be okay with not being told about my navel being removed is totally wrong in my opinion," the woman said in her complaint.

 "I totally understand that the surgeon had to make a decision there and then to remove my navel but I was never told post-surgery what had happened."